sreya2906/avl-tree/README.md

 # avl-tree
-CI and JUNIT integration for Maven project
+TravisCI, EvoSuite and JUNIT integration for Maven project

 ### STATUS OF THE BUILD
 * Failing due to one failed test case written to find the bug in the code.